oxequa/realize/README.md

     ```
     --name="Project Name"  -> Name, if not specified sect "Sample App"
     --main="test.go"       -> Main file, if not specified sect "main.go"
-    --base="server"        -> Base Path, if not specified sect "main.go"
+    --base="server"        -> Base Path, if not specified sect "/"
     --build="true"         -> Go build, if not specified sect "false"
     --bin="false"          -> Base Path, if not specified sect "true"
     --run="false"          -> Base Path, if not specified sect "true"